Point Clare - Koolewong

 Employment conditions in Point Clare - Koolewong demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Point Clare - Koolewong has a highly educated workforce with notable representation in the technology sector.
-As of June 2025, unemployment stood at 2.4%.
+Point Clare-Koolewong has a well-educated workforce with notable representation in the technology sector.
+Its unemployment rate was 2.4% as of June 2025.

-Employment growth over the past year was estimated at 2.1%.
-In June 2025, 3,335 residents were employed, with an unemployment rate of 1.8% below Greater Sydney's rate of 4.2%.
-Workforce participation in Point Clare - Koolewong was 57.6%, compared to Greater Sydney's 60.0%.
-Leading employment industries among residents are health care & social assistance, retail trade, and professional & technical services.
+In the past year, estimated employment growth was 2.1%.
+As of June 2025, 3,335 residents were employed, with an unemployment rate of 1.8%, below Greater Sydney's rate of 4.2%.
+Workforce participation was 57.6%, compared to Greater Sydney's 60.0%.
+Leading employment industries were health care & social assistance, retail trade, and professional & technical services.

-The area has a strong specialization in health care & social assistance, with an employment share of 1.3 times the regional level.
-However, finance & insurance is under-represented, with only 4.1% of Point Clare - Koolewong's workforce compared to Greater Sydney's 7.3%.
-Employment opportunities locally appear limited based on Census working population versus resident population figures.
-Between June 2024 and June 2025, employment levels increased by 2.1%, while the labour force grew by 2.7%.
-This resulted in a rise in unemployment rate of 0.5 percentage points.
-In comparison, Greater Sydney recorded employment growth of 2.6% over the same period, with unemployment rising by 0.3 percentage points.
-State-level data for NSW to Sep-25 shows employment contracted by 0.41%, losing 19,270 jobs.
-The state unemployment rate was at 4.3%, favourably comparing to the national unemployment rate of 4.5%.
-National employment growth lagged behind at 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 indicate a projected expansion of 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Point Clare - Koolewong's employment mix suggests local growth could be approximately 7.0% over five years and 14.3% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.
+The area showed strong specialization in health care & social assistance (130% of the regional level).
+Finance & insurance was under-represented (4.1% vs Greater Sydney's 7.3%).
+Employment opportunities appeared limited locally, with Census data showing fewer working residents than expected based on population.
+Between June 2024 and June 2025, employment levels increased by 2.1%, labour force grew by 2.7%, causing unemployment to rise by 0.5 percentage points.
+Greater Sydney recorded higher employment growth (2.6%) but a similar increase in labour force (2.9%), with unemployment rising less (0.3%).
+Jobs and Skills Australia's forecasts from May 2025 projected national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Point Clare-Koolewong's employment mix suggested local growth of approximately 7.0% over five years and 14.3% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment